 Magnetic Island can be reached by passenger and car ferry services from Townsville.
-The 11.5km trip to the Nelly Bay Marina takes about 30 minutes.
-The island can also be reached by private boat.
+The 11.5km trip to the Nelly Bay harbour takes about 20-40 minutes.
+The island can also be accessed by private boat.

 See the tourism information links for details of ferry and bus services, and vehicle rentals.